pdjprogrammer/Wolf4SDL/README-devcpp.txt

 - To avoid possible conflicts between the DevCpp compiler and Code::Blocks Compiler, it is not recommended to install both DevCpp and Code::Blocks.

-  The recommended IDE is Code::Blocks.
+  The recommended IDE is Code::Blocks or Visual Studio.

+  YOU HAVE TO USE THE CORRECT LIBRARIES ACCORDING TO THE PLATFORM YOU ARE COMPILING FOR (x86 or x64)

+  Dev-C++ only comes with a x86 compiler.
+Make sure you use the x86 SDL2 Libraries.

 -----------------
 | Needed files: |